b-Rocks2718/JPEB-compiler/README.md

 My implementation of of the compiler described in [Writing a C Compiler](https://nostarch.com/writing-c-compiler) by Nora Sandler.
 Targets the JPEB architecture.
 Basically a clone of [My C Compiler](https://github.com/b-Rocks2718/c-compiler).
 For this project, the compiler was extended to support arrays.
+One difference is that this compiler initializes `sp` and `bp` to 0x9FFF instead of 0xFFFF so we don't use the frambuffer for stack space.

 ## Building